theodoreOnzGit/spiceSharpFluidFlowSolver/spiceSharpFluidFlowSolverLibraries/FluidComponents/FluidSeriesSubCircuits/README.md

 Liquid phase flows in general do not change density too much.
 So no matter how accurately i weigh the average densities, it won't yield as much bang for buck as when i spend effort elsewhere.

+## Code Validation Tests

+To ensure this fluidSeriesSubCircuit is working correctly, I shall begin by first designing a therminol based pipe.
+And test those things out.

+Assuming that is done, I want to have a few validation cases:

+1. Isothermal pressure loss validation test (is precalculation working correctly?)
+2. Isothermal pressure loss time tests, for a subcircuit of 20 components my time per calculation for mass flow from pressure loss should be less than 5 ms for the timestep calculation
+3. Changing Temperature tests, after temperature changing perhaps 10 out of 20 components within the temperature range, does my pressure loss term equal that of the pressure loss term when found iteratively?
+At least within 1% error.
+4. For a series of pipes check if the correct height change is supplied
+5. For a series of pipes, check if the correct hydrostatic pressure is supplied

+### Code basic function tests

+At the function levels, i need to make sure that my code is returning the correct averaged quantities for a series of non uniform temperature pipes.

+1. Density tests
+2. cross section area tests
+3. Hydraulic diameter tests
+4. fLDK summation tests
+5. nondimensionalisation tests for Re and Be
+6. redimensionalisation tests
+7. ICloneable tests, in case we need to make copies of the object for use in thread safe parallel calculations.